Matty-El/trail-running-uk/README.md

 #### Typography

-The Montserrat font has been utilised for all menu and heading text across the website.
-Raleway font has been used for the main text sections.
+The Raleway font has been utilised for all menu and heading text across the website.

 ## Features

 ### Existing Features

-#### All pages
+#### Sections

-Header:

--   The brand logo linking to the Home page is displayed on the top left of each page.
+Hero Section:

+-   Trail Running UK logo / title section.
--   A navigation menu on the top right of each page that allows the user to navigate the website by clicking the links or open a contact form by selecting the Contact menu item.
-There is a dropdown menu for the individual Shop Dog and Shop Cat pages.
-The menu links change colour when hovered over and are highlighted in a different colour when the user is currently on that page.
+-   A navigation menu on the top left of the website hero section that allows the user to navigate the website by clicking the links or open a newsletter form by selecting the Newsletter menu item.
+The navigation menu collapses to a burger icon on smaller devices.
--   The contact form can be populated with mandatory first name, last name, email address and animal preference along with the options to add a comment or enquiry and to sign up to the company newsletter.
+-   The newsletter form can be populated with mandatory first name, last name, email address and race distance preference along with the options to add a comment or enquiry and to sign up to the Trail Running UK newsletter.
+The newsletter form is integrated with EmailJS and sends a confirmation email to the user to say they are now signed up

-*Note: The contact form does not currently submit any data.
+*Note: The newsletter form does not currently submit any data.
 The final version of the form will submit data to a back-end database and will present a message to the user upon submitting the form.*

-Footer:
+#### Why Trail Running Section

+-   This section of contains a slideshow with images of trail running locations around the UK and text highlighting some of the key benefits of trail running as a sport.

+#### Get Started Section

+-   Buttons to select trail running locations in the UK and running clubs and sports shops local to the user.
+-   The Best Trails in Your Region button populates trail running locations around the UK with a Google maps API integration displaying markers and clusters.
+Information about trail running is populated on clicking the button.
+-   The Local Running Clubs button geolocates the user via a Google Maps API integration and populates the map with running clubs local to the user.
+Information about the benefits of joining a running club is populated on clicking the button.
+-   The Local Sports Stores button geolocates the user via a Google Maps API integration and populates the map with running clubs local to the user.
+Information about the gear required to start trail running is populated on clicking the button.

+** TO CONSIDER ERROR HANDLING FOR GEOLOCATION AND THE OPTION OF ADDING A POSTCODE SEARCH IF GEOLOCATION FAILS **

+#### Footer Section

--   A footer section displaying copyright wording, a Union Jack flag and links to Facebook, Twitter, YouTube, Instagram and Pinterest social media sites.
+-   This section has copyright wording and links to Facebook, Twitter, YouTube, Instagram and Pinterest social media sites.

-#### Home page

-What we do section:

--   This section of the Home page outlines what the company does and provides a call to action 'Find Out More' button to open the contact form.
-The contact form can be populated with mandatory first name, last name, email address and animal preference along with the options to add a comment or enquiry and to sign up to the company newsletter.

-*Note: The contact form does not currently submit any data.
-The final version of the form will submit data to a back-end database and will present a message to the user upon submitting the form.*

-PADD Suit section:

--   This section of the Home page outlines a product the company has developed - the PADD Suit.
-There are two buttons included in this section to link through to the Shop Dog and Shop Cat pages.

-#### Shop Cat and Shop Dog pages

--   These pages contain the product listings with a product card for each individual product.
--   The product cards include a picture of each product along with a product description, sizes and colour swatches that expand when hovered over.
--   The footer section of the product cards has a size guide button which when clicked opens a size guide for the products.
-There is a 'Buy on Amazon' button that links to the Amazon.co.uk website when clicked.

-*Note: The buttons to link to the Amazon.co.uk website will be pre-populated with the listing search details once the listings are on Amazon.*

-#### About us page

--   This page contains a simple profile for each of the members of the Urban Paws team.

 ### Features Left to Implement

--   Active product links to Amazon.co.uk.
--   Contact form data submission and acknowledgement.
--   Urban Paws Blog.
--   Featured products.
--   Shopping cart.
--   eCommerce capabilities.
+-   TBC

 ## Technologies Used